Welcome to NYS Council for

 The mandate will require commercial insurers to pay community-based mental health and substance use disorder agencies at least the same reimbursement rate that is paid to providers for services to Medicaid members.
 New York State set a mandated minimum reimbursement rate for community-based mental health and substance use disorder services under Medicaid more than 10 years ago.
 For more on the new mandate, visit Part AA of the Health/Mental Hygiene, Article VII, in the budget bill.

 “Our son Harris died at the age of 19 due to an accidental overdose.
-Despite having decent commercial insurance we had great difficulty finding a provider that accepted his insurance and who had the resources and expertise to address Harris’ complex co-occuring mental health and substance use disorders,” said Stephanie Marquesano, Impacted Family Member and Director of the Harris Project in Westchester County.
+Despite having decent commercial insurance we had great difficulty finding a provider that accepted his insurance and who had the resources and expertise to address Harris’ complex co-occurring mental health and substance use disorders,” said Stephanie Marquesano, Impacted Family Member and Director of the Harris Project in Westchester County.
 “We encountered deeply committed staff who were underpaid and who did not have the advanced training to deliver care that adequately addressed both conditions.
 Community-based mental health and substance use disorder agencies need to be paid fairly for the services they provide so they can afford to recruit and retain staff that have a high level of expertise, or so that the agency can provide the training staff need.
 That takes resources.
 The commercial rate proposal enacted today will go a long way to ensure families across New York can count on community-based agencies that can afford to recruit, retain the staff they need who are equipped to meet the complex needs of our children and youth.”

 “For several years, our agency has witnessed a significant increase in individuals with commercial insurance seeking mental health or substance use treatment.
 Unfortunately, our commercial rates have historically failed to cover the costs of these critical, life-saving services,” said Jeffrey Friedman, CEO, Central Nassau Guidance and Counseling Services (CN Guidance) in Hicksville.
 “Our board of directors grappled with the decision to either limit or eliminate acceptance of commercial insurance, recognizing that long-term sustainability was unattainable in the current environment.
 We extend our heartfelt gratitude to New York’s public officials for including the Commercial Rate Mandate in the final budget.
 This mandate will enable us to maintain our existing workforce, attract qualified candidates in a highly competitive job market, expand our capacity to serve vulnerable populations, and facilitate greater access to behavioral health treatment and services for hundreds of individuals.”